Skip to Main Content

 Benefits

-• "Anywhere, anytime" free access to a virtual lab via any device with a web browser and Citrix Workspace, regardless of user's physical location.
+• "Anywhere, anytime" free access to a virtual lab via any device with a web browser or Microsoft Remote Desktop.

 • No need to visit a computer lab to access software available in a lab.